 You'll also want to check the gas line about once per month.
-This is easy: simply run some soapy water along the gas line and connections while the gas is turned on.
+This process is easy: simply run some soapy water along the gas line and connections while the gas is turned on.
 If any bubbles form, that indicates a leak.
 You'll want to tighten the connection or replace the line.

 When in Doubt, Contact a Professional

 The gas grill maintenance steps above may feel intimidating.
 Fortunately, most manufacturers and contractors offer customer support and warranties to give you peace of mind.
 For gas grill troubleshooting (and to ensure you're cleaning it correctly), check your owner's manual or contact your manufacturer.

 Now that you’re ready to give your gas grill or a good cleaning, what are you planning on cooking up?